marchion/marchionniLab/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 Below you will find the complete list of the work we published during the years.
-We recognize that one lab won’t have all the answers, or even all of the questions, so we aim to develop tools and processes that any biologist can reuse Our approach to research prioritizes transparency, rigor, and reproducibility.
+We know that one team won’t find all solutions, so we strive to develop tools that any biologist can reuse.
+Finally, aur approach to research prioritizes reproducibility, rigor, and transparency.
 (Thanks [Greene Lab](https://greenelab.com/) for this, I quoted you almost verbatim here...).

 The citations on this page were generated automatically from just identifiers using the [Manubot cite utility](https://github.com/manubot/manubot#cite) developed by the [Greene Lab](https://greenelab.com/)!